yujunz/gitlab.com-runbooks/README.md

 * [Tweet](howto/tweeting-guidelines.md) in a reassuring but informative way to let the people know what's going on
 * Join the `#alerts` channel
 * Organize
-  * Establish who is taking point on the emergency issue in the channel: "I'm taking point" and pin the message for the duration of the emergency.
+  * Establish who is taking point on the emergency issue in the `#alerts` channel: "I'm taking point" and pin the message for the duration of the emergency.
   * open a hangout if it will save time: https://plus.google.com/hangouts/_/gitlab.com?authuser=1
   * share the link in the alerts channel
-* If you need someone to do something, give a direct command: _@someone: please run `this` command_
+* If the point person needs someone to do something, give a direct command: _@someone: please run `this` command_
 * Be sure to be in sync - if you are going to reboot a service, say so: _I'm bouncing server X_
 * If you have conflicting information, **stop and think**, bounce ideas, escalate
 * Fix first, ask questions later.